Derived Picard groups of symmetric representation-finite algebras of type $D$: Introduction

 This work is based on the master's thesis of the author completed under the supervision of Yury Volkov and Alexandra Zvonareva.
 I thank them both for their guidance and attention.
 I would particularly like to express my gratitude to Alexandra for her invaluable help with the text of the paper.

-The work is supported by Ministry of Science and Higher Education of the Russian Federation, agreement \textnumero 075-15-2019-1619 and by RFBR grant 20-01-00030.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 885203).
+It was also supported by Ministry of Science and Higher Education of the Russian Federation, agreement \textnumero 075-15-2019-1619 and by RFBR grant 20-01-00030.
 As a winner of the M\"{o}bius Contest, the author was also in part supported by the M\"{o}bius Contest Foundation for Young Scientists.